Well+Being Blog > Health|Healthy Eating|Nutrition

 In Washington alone, several raw juice bars have quickly popped onto the scene—first Puree Juice Bar in Bethesda, quickly followed by Khepra’s Raw Food and Juice Bar on H Street.
 Sweetgreen offers its line of Sweetpress juices, and a number of small cafes offer their own versions of cold-pressed juices.

 But while juice diets appeal to a growing number of consumers, plenty of doubters remain—those who can’t fathom drinking only juice for multiple days to rid the body of toxins.
-I myself was one of them; as I witnessed friends purchase expensive at-home juicers and mounds of organic produce, my aversion to juice cleanses only continued to grow.
+I was one of them; as I witnessed friends purchase expensive at-home juicers and mounds of organic produce, my aversion to juice cleanses only continued to grow.

 Which is why I received such strong reactions from coworkers, family members, and friends when last Thursday I announced, somewhat sheepishly, that I was doing a juice cleanse.
 “Why would you do that to yourself?” a concerned friend asked.
-Others feared for their safety, knowing full well my tendency to become irrationally angry if I don’t eat every couple hours.
+Others feared for their safety, knowing full well my tendency to become irrationally angry if I don’t eat every couple of hours.

 But as the saying goes, “Don’t knock it ’til you’ve tried it.”

 So I tried it, for one day, choosing Puree Juice Bar’s cleanse package that typically runs for three or six days.
 On Wednesday I met with the bar’s cleanse specialist, Shannon Vaughan, who handed me a bag of six 16-ounce glass bottles of juice that had been pressed that day.
 I was to drink one every two hours.
 I could also drink water and decaffeinated tea throughout the day, supplemented with shots of ginger or beet juice if so desired.